Shankar-105/borrower-copilot/three-runs/anita/run.md

 ## Profile

-Anita is 35 in Hubballi, earns ₹26,000–₹30,000 from variable work, has a ₹1,050 existing EMI, unknown credit, one recent bounce, high-cost app debt, and requests ₹1,50,000 for an electric scooter over 36 months.
+Anita is 35 in Hubballi, earns ₹26,000–₹30,000 from variable work, has a combined ₹3,500 monthly EMI across three app loans, unknown credit, one recent bounce, high-cost app debt, and requests ₹1,50,000 for an electric scooter over 36 months.

 ## Questions shown — 14 total